nasa-jpl-memex/memex-explorer/docs/source/crawler_guide.rst

 -----------
    Symbolized by the "stop" button.
 Stops the crawl.

    In the case of Ache, the crawler stops immediately.
-In the case of Nutch, the crawler stops after it has finished the current round.
-This is in order to prevent data corruption that can occur when killing the Nutch process.
+In the case of Nutch, the crawler stops after it has finished the current process.
+However, the data on the current round of the crawl will be lost.

 Restart Button
 --------------